ZhafranBahij/monogatari-buytogether/readme.md

 If you're expecting too much in this game, well don't expected it.
 It's just a simple VN that I created with [monogatari](https://developers.monogatari.io/documentation/) and it's my first time created it.

-Honestly, this VN was created by me, Rainfog, and you can check anything in created by section.
+Honestly, this VN was created by me, Rainfog, and you can check anything in "Created By" section.

+I forgot to tell you some information.
+You can play this game [in here](https://eat-together-rainfog.netlify.app/)

 ## Synopsis